TourmalineCore/inner-circle-books-api/README.md

 ## Karate tests

-To run tests, you need to open the project in VS Code and Visual Studio.
+To run tests, you need to open the project in VS Code.
-Enter this command in Visual Studio
+Enter this command in the terminal, opened in project's folder
 ```
 docker compose --profile MockForPullRequest up -d
 ```